 For award-winning Caribbean: Kith/Kin

-Outstanding Afro-Caribbean cuisine on the waterfront is Kith/Kin’s promise, prepared by James Beard Awards winner Kwame Onwuachi.
+Outstanding international cuisine — including Nigeria, Jamaica, and West Africa, the Caribbean, and New Orleans — on the waterfront is Kith/Kin’s promise.
 The patio overlooks a harbor, with a menu that right now evokes Caribbean takeout spots, with dishes such as smoked jerk wings and three types of Trinidadian curry (chickpea, goat shoulder, and chicken leg).
-Look out for the return of James Beard Awards-nominated pastry chef Paola Velez’s desserts, once things are more fully up-and-running.
 Book now.

 For Paris vibes: Le Diplomate